bensivo/mapo/tests/manual-tests.md

     G: I have openned the canvas, then left to "my-file", then went back to the canvsa
     W: I press 't'
     T: the text-node tool is selected

+Duplicate copy-paste event listeners:
+    G: I have openned the canvas, then left to the homepage, then went back to the canvsa
+    W: I select some nodes and copy
+    T: I only see 1 copy notification, not several
 ```